Get insider access

 Sony WH-CH720N Wireless

-When comparing the Beats Solo3 2019 Wireless to the Sony WH-CH720N Wireless, you see some differences mainly in features, but also style.
+When comparing the Beats Solo3 2019 Wireless to the Sony WH-CH720N Wireless, you see some differences, mainly in features and style.
 While both are bass-heavy, you can't adjust that with the Beats.
 The Beats fit on-ears and come with the W1 chip to optimize Apple compatibility.
 Both are fairly plasticky feeling, although the Beats have metal hinges.
 Of the two, only the Sony have active noise cancelling, which isn't class-leading but still reduces more noise across the spectrum.
 You can also use the companion app to alter the EQ for the Sony, making them more flexible for different kinds of music.
 While you can listen on either pair using Bluetooth or an analog connection, the Sony use a newer Bluetooth version and come with a TRS cable.

 Sony WH-CH520 Wireless